Submissions

 Most of our stories are told primarily in text, but we’ve also won awards for our documentary video projects, and we run photography and audio stories so long as they fit the criteria described above.
 We welcome submissions and questions about commissions from illustrators, photographers, and other creatives.
 Please send them to our art director.

-© 2023 The Atavist Magazine.
+© 2025 The Atavist Magazine.
 Proudly powered by Newspack by Automattic.
-Privacy Policy.
-Privacy Notice for California Users.